-Bromelain is used for reducing swelling (inflammation), especially of the nose and sinuses, after surgery or injury.
-It is also used for hay fever, treating a bowel condition that includes swelling and ulcers (ulcerative colitis), removing dead and damaged tissue after a burn (debridement), preventing the collection of water in the lung (pulmonary edema), relaxing muscles, stimulating muscle contractions, slowing clotting, improving the absorption of antibiotics, preventing cancer, shortening labor, and helping the body get rid of fat.
+Bromelain is used for reducing pain and swelling, especially of the nose and sinuses, dental gums, and other body parts after surgery or injury.
+It is also used for hay fever, treating a bowel condition that includes swelling and ulcers (ulcerative colitis), removing dead and damaged tissue after a burn (debridement), preventing the collection of water in the lung (pulmonary edema), rheumatoid arthritis, a skin condition called pityriasis lichenoides chronica, relaxing muscles, tendon injuries (tendinopathy), knee pain, stimulating muscle contractions, slowing clotting, improving the absorption of antibiotics, preventing cancer, shortening labor, preventing urinary tract infections, and helping the body get rid of fat.

 Possibly Ineffective for...

 - Preventing muscle soreness (myalgia) after exercise.
 Taking bromelain by mouth after intense exercise does not prevent muscle soreness.
 It also doesn't reduce pain or weakness or improve flexibility.

 - Severe burns.
 Early research shows that applying gel containing bromelain enzymes under a wound dressing helps remove dead tissue from second- and third-degree burns.

 - Knee pain.
 Early research shows that taking bromelain by mouth might reduce mild knee pain.

 - Osteoarthritis.
 Taking bromelain alone by mouth doesn't seem to help arthritis pain.
 But taking a combination of bromelain, trypsin, and rutin by mouth seems to reduce osteoarthritis pain as much as the prescription anti-inflammatory drug diclofenac.
 Another supplement containing bromelain, devil's claw, and turmeric also seems to decrease osteoarthritis pain.